Laura J May-Collado, Ph.D.

 Picture

-Megan will be studying the factors influencing vocal repertoire variation of a small population of Guiana dolphins in Costa Rica.
+Megan studied the behavioral and anthropogenic factors influencing vocal repertoire frequency variation of a small population of bottlenose dolphins in Bocas del Toro, Panama.

 Manali Rege-Colt, M.Sc.
 University of Vermont